 6.3 Respiratory Equipment

 The personnel shall not be allowed to enter the hydrogen enriched area.
-In case fire breaks out, fire-fighters should wear appropriate protective equipment and self-containing breathing apparatus (SCBA) (see IS 10245 (Part 2)) with a full face-piece operated in positive pressure mode.
+In case fire breaks out, fire-fighters should wear appropriate protective equipment and self-containing breathing apparatus (SCBA) [see IS 10245 (Part 2)] with a full face-piece operated in positive pressure mode.

 7 STORAGE, HANDLING, LABELLING AND TRANSPORT